Heaust-ops/switchblaze/README.md

 https://github.com/user-attachments/assets/1f3f3006-cf4b-4962-9e38-6e26a187b262

-navigate your cursor and hit enter
+navigate your cursor and hit enter.

+Or use can hit `esc` or `q` to get rid of the menu.

 ## LazyVim install